-Ms. Kornafel is actively involved in the Connecticut Bar Association (CBA).
-She currently serves as the Legislative Liaison for the Commercial Law & Bankruptcy Section and the Director of Public Service Programs for the Young Lawyers Section.
-Ms. Kornafel sits on the boards of the International Women’s Insolvency and Restructuring Confederation (IWIRC) and the New England Bar Association (NEBA).
+Joanna is actively involved in the Connecticut Bar Association (CBA).
+She currently serves as the Legislative Liaison for the Commercial Law & Bankruptcy Section and Senior Advisor for the Young Lawyers Section.
+Joanna sits on the boards of the International Women’s Insolvency and Restructuring Confederation (IWIRC) and the New England Bar Association (NEBA).
 Joanna was recently selected as a Fellow of the American Bar Association Young Lawyers Division’s District Representative for Connecticut and Rhode Island (2015 – 2017).
 She is also a member of the American Bankruptcy Institute

 Joanna is a Fellow of the American Bar Foundation.
 Further, she was honored as the Rookie of the Year for the CBA’s Young Lawyers Section (2014), the Rising Star in the CBA’s Commercial Law & Bankruptcy Section (2017), and a Star of the Year for the CBA’s Young Lawyer Section (2019).
 In 2020, Joanna received the CBA’s Vanguard Award, which is presented to a current or recent alum of the CBA-YLS executive committee who has made outstanding and significant contributions to the YLS and the Bar Association in general over a prolonged period of time.
 Joanna has been selected for inclusion in the annual listing of Connecticut Super Lawyers Rising Star (2019) in the area of business bankruptcy.

-Ms. Kornafel received her Bachelor of Arts degree with Honors from McGill University in Montreal, Quebec, Canada, and her Juris Doctor from Boston College Law School.
-While in law school, Ms. Kornafel was selected for the London Study Abroad Program, where she interned in the General Counsel Division at the Financial Services Authority and attended classes at King’s College London.
+Joanna received her Bachelor of Arts degree with Honors from McGill University in Montreal, Quebec, Canada, and her Juris Doctor from Boston College Law School.
+While in law school, Joanna was selected for the London Study Abroad Program, where she interned in the General Counsel Division at the Financial Services Authority and attended classes at King’s College London.
 She was also a student attorney in the Civil Litigation Clinic at the Boston College Litigation Assistance Bureau, where she represented clients in a variety of practice areas, including family law, landlord-tenant disputes, and Social Security disability appeals.

 Prior to attending law school, Joanna worked for several years for the global management consulting firm McKinsey & Company.
 Joanna is admitted to practice in Connecticut, Massachusetts, the United States District Court for the District of Connecticut, the United States Tax Court, and the United States Supreme Court.